Formally known as free rent weeks, Halton Housing’s non-charging rent weeks occur four times per year.

 Remember, rent is paid in advance, so your rent account must be at least one week in credit to benefit from the non-charging weeks.

-Non-charging rent weeks only apply to customers whose rent account is clear or in credit.
+Non-charging rent weeks only apply to customers whose rent is charged over 48/49 weeks of the year and whose account is clear or in credit.

 In rent arrears?

 You must continue to pay your agreed amount during these weeks.
 Remember it will reduce your arrears more quickly.

 Pay your rent monthly?